Univ-Wyo-Education/S20-2150/Lectures/Lect-02/Lect-02.md

 4 14 23 34

 Programming Example: Merkel Hashes - Lots of uses.
 BlockChain is one.
-Mike did a class where the implementation was about 1000 lines of code.
+Mike did a class where the implementation was about 1000 to 1500 lines of code.
 I went and looked at implementations for my BlockChian class - 1140 to 1521 lines of code.
 But wait....
 To build a blockchain you only need a couple of features - and if you take advantage of the machine